cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 }
 ```

 As an interface, it does not describe what should happen when called.
-What Ignite CLI does with the help of Protobuf is compile the interface and create a default Go implementation.
+With the help of Protobuf, Ignite CLI compiles the interface and creates a default Go implementation.

 ## Interact via the CLI